neuropsychology/Courses/Statistics/R/English/Introduction.md

 ```R
 summary(df$Mood_Disorder)
 ```
+**NOTE: if you don't remember the exact name of a variable, you can list all your variables by executing the command `names(df)`.

 It is a factor with two levels, "Presence" and "Absence".
 We want to keep only the subset of people that have `Mood_Disorder` equal to "Absence".
 We do it with the following:

 ```R